mrotundo/datalakedev/docs/index.md

 * S3

 ## Walkthrough
-At the highest level the entire solution should be inside of a [Virtual Private Cloud (VPC)](#virtual-private-cloud-vpc) to isolate it from external users.

 Amazon has two overlapping technologies that focus on providing Data Lake functionality and management capabilities, [Glue](#glue) and [Lake Formation](#lake-formation).
 Glue focuses on ETL, but also provides data catalog functionality with tools to automate its upkeep.